Analogue of the Galois Theory for normal fields and B-extensions (characteristic free approach): Introduction

 In Section \ref{ALG-DIF-OPS}, Lemma \ref{aC24Mar25} and Theorem \ref{AC24Mar25} give explicit descriptions of the algebras of differential operators $\CD (L/K)$ for an arbitrary finite field extension $L/K$ in characteristic zero and in prime characteristic, respectively.
 Proposition \ref{VB-aC24Mar25} is a criterion for the algebra of differential operators $\CD (L/K)$ being a commutative algebra or equivalently $\CD (L/K)=L$.
 Theorem \ref{23May25} shows that $L_{dif}=L^{sep}=L^{\CD (L/K)_+}$.
 Corollary \ref{b16Apr25} is a criterion for $\CD (L/K)=\D (L/K)$.

 In Section \ref{GAL-PURE-INS}, for a purely inseparable finite field extension $L/K$, Theorem \ref{C24Mar25} provides an explicit description of the algebra of differential operators $\CD (L/K)$.
-Theorem \ref{D24Mar25} is an analogue of the Galois Theory for purely inseparable field extensions that establishes a bijection between subfields and the algebras of differential operators.
+Theorem \ref{D24Mar25} is an analogue of the Galois Theory for purely inseparable field extensions that establishes a bijection between subfields and algebras of differential operators and between subfields and the dominant Lie algebras.

-In Section \ref{3-ALGS}, Proposition \ref{A14May25} provides sufficient conditions for two subfields being linearly disjoint (i.e. their composite field is isomorphic to their tensor product).
+In Section \ref{3-ALGS}, Proposition \ref{A14May25} provides sufficient conditions for two subfields being linearly disjoint (i.e. their compositum is isomorphic to their tensor product).
 Proposition \ref{A14May25} is a powerful result since it implies the known fact that {\em a finite field extension $L/K$ is normal iff}

 Theorem \ref{B11May25} is a criterion for $\CD (L/K)=E(L/K)$.
 Theorem \ref{BC24Mar25} describes properties of the subalgebra $L\rtimes G(L/K)$ of $E(L/K)$.
 Proposition \ref{A8May25} is a criterion for a finite field extension being a Galois field extensions which is given via the algebra $L\rtimes G(L/K)$.
 Corollary \ref{a24Mar25} provides explicit descriptions of the sets